semikadhakal/blog/README.md

-this is me semikadhakal please merge my commits now a leapfrog
+hello everyone this is semika from leapfrog